How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels

+\xhdr{Analysis.} For the sake of analysis, let us consider a slight modification of algorithm~\eqref{eq:stopping-rule-unweighted} in which parameter $C$ is proportional to $\log t$ (we view this dependence as minor compared to the $\sqrt{t}$ term).

-For a formal analysis, the idea is that our algorithm returns a correct answer with high probability if $\bias \geq \eps$.
-We consider the following two hypotheses: \begin{description} \item[(H1)] The correct answer is A and $\bias \geq \epsilon$, \item[(H2)] The correct answer is B and $\bias \geq \epsilon$. \end{description} Effectively, if one hypothesis is right, our algorithm rejects the other with high probability.
+We prove that our algorithm returns a correct answer with high probability if $\bias \geq \eps$.
+We consider two hypotheses: \begin{description} \item[(H1)] The correct answer is A and $\bias \geq \epsilon$, \item[(H2)] The correct answer is B and $\bias \geq \epsilon$. \end{description} Effectively, if one hypothesis is right, our algorithm rejects the other with high probability.

 With $\eps=0$, the expected cost (stopping time) is on the order of $\bias^{-2}$, in line with standard results on biased coin tossing.
 Using $\eps>0$ relaxes this to $(\eps+\bias)^{-2}$.